 SHEFFIELD - Hunter DeGrenier led the way for Mount Everett, pitching a no-hit shut-out to lead the Eagles to an 8-0 win over Smith Academy in the Western Massachusetts Class D baseball quarterfinals.

 "It's a great feeling, espe cially when your teammates are playing behind you," said DeGrenier.
-"Making the plays they need to make, [we] played as a team and got it done."
+"Making the plays they need to make, [we] played as a team and got it

 DeGrenier looked poised for the whole game.
-Even at the top of the seventh, after he had walked three hat ters in a row.
+Even at the top of the seventh, after he had walked three hatters in a row.
 With the bases loaded and his shutout in jeopardy, the senior kept his composure and was able to strike out two batters in a row to end the game.
 He finished with nine strikeouts.

-"He's our buildog, he goes out, throws strikes, throws hard, he and Nathaniel [Von-Ruden, the team's catcher] are able to keep the batters off balance," said Mount Ev-erett manager Dan Lanoue.
+"He's our bulldog, he goes out, throws strikes, throws hard, he and Nathaniel [Von-Ruden, the team's catcher] are able to keep the batters off balance," said Mount Ev-erett manager Dan Lanoue.
 "He knows when the guys are playing behind him, he gets even more confident when that happens."

-Everett took an early lead, as lead-off hitter Ben Shannon knocked a triple in the first inning.
-Von Ruden, the second batter for the Eagles, got an RBI single to bring Shan-non home and bottom of the
+Everett took an early lead,

+as lead-off hitter Ben Shannon knocked a triple in the

+Eagles, got an RBI single to bring Shan-non home and gave the Eagles a 1-0 lead.